bigwiv/Biopython-cn/en/chr04.rst

 position exactly.
 The ``location`` is a potentially fuzzy location, as described in section \ `4.3.2 <#sec:locations>`__.

-Any reference objects are stored as a list in the ``SeqRecord`` object°Øs ``annotations`` dictionary under the key °∞references°±.
-That°Øs all there is too it.
+Any reference objects are stored as a list in the ``SeqRecord`` object‚Äôs ``annotations`` dictionary under the key ‚Äúreferences‚Äù.
+That‚Äôs all there is too it.
 References are meant to be easy to deal with, and hopefully general enough to cover lots of usage cases.